MS Program Admissions

 - Technical GPA of at least 3.0 in junior and senior-level courses

-Applicants who do not meet both of the last two criteria may be permitted to enroll in a series of up to four of our graduate engineering courses as a post baccalaureate student with permission of our Graduate Program Director.
+Applicants who do not meet both of the GPA criteria may be permitted to enroll in a series of up to four of our graduate engineering courses as a post baccalaureate student with permission of our Graduate Program Director.
 The courses have to be in the area of the desired MS Track.
 If the applicant attains a B or better in at least three of these courses and an overall graduate GPA of at least 3.0, they will be eligible to apply for admission to our MS program.
-If the applicant is admitted to our MS program, up to 4 of the pre-admit courses, with grades of B- or higher, will count towards the MS course requirements.
+If the applicant is admitted to our MS program, up to 4 of the pre-admit courses, with grades of B- or higher, will count towards the MS course requirements. requirements.
+Note that an applicant whose B.S. degree is from a university in a country where English is not the native language must provide proof of English language proficiency as required by PSU International Admissions in order to qualify for this path to MS admission.

 The GRE is required as part of our MS program application, but the GRE will be waived if the BS degree is from an ABET-Accredited Program (includes most domestic universities).